Diocese of Steubenville: 1940 to 2000

-Pope Pius XII erected the Diocese of Steubenville on October 21, 1944, from thirteen counties (Carroll, Jefferson, Harrison, Guernsey, Belmont, Noble, Monroe, Morgan, Washington, Athens, Meigs, Gallia, and Lawrence) previously part of the Diocese of Columbus.
-The pope appointed Reverend Anthony Mussio of Cincinnati as the first bishop of Steubenville.
+Pope Pius XII erected the Diocese of Steubenville on October 21, 1944.
+It included thirteen counties (Carroll, Jefferson, Harrison, Guernsey, Belmont, Noble, Monroe, Morgan, Washington, Athens, Meigs, Gallia, and Lawrence) from the Diocese of Columbus.
+The pope appointed Anthony Mussio the first bishop of Steubenville.
+Mussio in 1945 founded the diocesan newspaper, The Steubenville Register.

+In 1946, at Mussio's invitation, the Franciscan Friars of the Third Order Regular opened the College of Steubenville to educate veterans of World War II.
+It is today the Franciscan University of Steubenville.Three religious sisters in 1951, with assistance from Mussio, opened St. Johns Villa, a center for the developmentally disabled, in Steubenville.

 In 1958, Mussio joined with the other Catholic bishops of Ohio in opposing a so-called right to work amendment to the Ohio Constitution that would have outlawed mandatory union membership in unionized workplaces.
-As bishop, Mussio established 73 parishes and 20 missions, the College of Steubenville in Steubenville, St. John Vianney Seminary, a Camaldolese hermitage, Samaritan House, Catholic Social Services, and St. John's Villa.
-The College of Steubenville is now the Franciscan University of Steubenville.
+He also opened St. John Vianney, a minor seminary in Steubenville amd Samaritan House, a food pantry and thrift store in Steubenville.
+Mussio also organized Catholic Social Services for the diocese.
+The Camaldolese Order established the Holy Family Hermitage in McConnelsville in 1959.
+Unable to expand Gill Memorial Hospital, the Sylvania Franciscan Sisters in 1960 opened a second hospital in Steubenville, St. John's Medical Center.
+Today it is Trinity Medical System West.

-He also founded the diocesan newspaper, The Steubenville Register.
-In accord with the Second Vatican Council's reforms, he established the Steubenville Ecumenical Institute to foster better relationships among Christians and Jews.
-After 33 years as bishop, Mussio retired in 1977.
+In accord with the liturgical reforms of the Second Vatican Council in the early 1960s, he established the Steubenville Ecumenical Institute to foster better relationships among Christians and Jews.
+After 33 years as bishop of Steubenville, Mussio retired in 1977.
+As bishop, Mussio established 73 parishes and 20 missions in the diocese.

-Auxiliary Bishop Albert Ottenweller of the Diocese of Toledo was appointed bishop of Steubenville In 1977, by Pope Paul VI.
-In 1989, Ottenweller was arrested with other protestors outside a health clinic that provided abortion services for women in Youngstown, Ohio.
+Auxiliary Bishop Albert Ottenweller of the Diocese of Toledo succeeded Mussio the same year.
+In 1989, Ottenweller was arrested with other protestors outside a health clinic that provided abortion services for women in Youngstown.
 Refusing to post bail, he spent six days in jail before his trial.
-Ottenweiller retired in 1992.
+Ottenweller retired as bishop of Steubenville in 1992.
+Auxiliary Bishop Gilbert Sheldon of the Diocese of Cleveland succeeded him that same year.